06 Dec 6 Important GDPR IT security checks for your SME business

 - Implement a strict password policy

 Every company is at risk of data and security issues and the requisite prevention and protection solutions should be setup to ensure that your intellectual property data remains in-house and not used out-of-house.The following two tabs change content below.David has held positions as Operations Director and Head of IT in legal and professional firms for more than 10 years.
-He is a Director and co-owner of Amazing Support, a Microsoft Silver accredited and specialist Managed IT Support and IT Services company.
-David actively helps SME businesses receive better Managed IT Support and IT Services in the London and Hertfordshire areas.
+He is a Director and co-owner of Amazing Support, an Award Winning, Microsoft Silver & Cyber Essentials accredited specialist Managed IT Support and Cyber Security company.
+David actively helps SME businesses receive better Managed IT Support and Cyber Security Services in the London and Hertfordshire areas.
 He also assists overseas companies who are looking to expand their business operations into the UK and helps with their inward investment IT process.
 A member of The Chartered Institute for IT (BCS), UK Council for Child Internet Safety (UKCCIS) and an event speaker promoting business start-ups and technology awareness.
-Married with a son, you will often see him riding his bicycle around the Hertfordshire towns!
-David participates in charity bike rides and is a keen Krav Maga practioner.
+David is also an Accredited Mediator.
+Married with a son, David enjoys driving his hybrid around Hertfordshire, participating in charity bike rides and is a keen Krav Maga practioner.

 Latest posts by David Share (see all)